brandon-schabel/bnk-sync/packages/sync-engine/README.md

 - On startup, the adapter creates a table (if it doesn’t exist).
 - It loads the previously saved state/version into the manager.
 - On each state update, `save()` is called, writing your data to SQLite.
-- You can also manually call `myWebSocketManager.createBackup()` for a backup.
+- You can also manually call `mySyncManager.createBackup()` for a backup.

 ---